axelvanherle/SnakeInCPP/README.md

 # ticTacToeInCPP_task1

 This is tictactoe written for my cpp uni course.
+Other contributors did a small bug fix, doing this resulted in extra points for them.

 ### How to run?